Questions Without Answers

 “This book is for anyone who has secret questions in their mind they are too embarrassed to ask out loud.
 In other words, this book is for everyone.”—Lemony Snicket, bestselling author of A Series of Unfortunate Events and All the Wrong Questions

-Does the rain know that people love to play in the rain?
-Are the bubbles in drinks their thoughts?
+Why does a ghost wander?
+Are bubbles in drinks their thoughts?
 Do dogs have chins?
-What does it feel like on the last day you’re a child?
+Where does the dark go when the light comes on?
+How will it feel on the last day I’m a child?

 What’s the best question a kid ever asked you?
 When Sarah Manguso opened a Twitter account and posted this single (and only) tweet, she immediately received hundreds of answers.
 Many, she discovered, were intelligent, intuitive, inventive, and philosophical.
-In the process of assembling them, the questions seemed to form a “choral philosophy” that she believes disappears from most people’s lives in kindergarten.
-As Sarah Manguso says in her illuminating foreword, “These questions are cute by the word’s original definition, swift and piercing.
+For Manguso, these responses seemed to form a “choral philosophy” that she believes disappears from most people’s lives in kindergarten.
+As she says in her illuminating foreword, “These questions are cute by the word’s original definition, swift and piercing.
 They cut to the quick.”

-Gathering a hundred of the best questions from this poll, as well as her own experience as a mom, and bringing them brilliantly to life with illustrations by New Yorker cartoonist Liana Finck, Questions Without Answers ranges from the ridiculous to the sublime--encompassing birth, death, poop, dinosaurs, and everything in between--to show us the wit and wisdom of little people in all their wondrous glory.
+Gathering more than one hundred of the best questions from this poll and bringing them brilliantly to life with illustrations by New Yorker cartoonist Liana Finck, Questions Without Answers ranges from the ridiculous to the sublime—encompassing birth, death, poop, dinosaurs, and everything in between—to show us the wit and wisdom of little people in all their wondrous glory.

 Reviews